 Under the new assumptions 2285 began the quarter century in which launching was feasible.
 Humankind’s ﬁrst interstellar colony would be launched in 2290.

 Three centuries is still a very long way into the future—think back to 1690—and that’s just the beginning of the colonization era.
 Since the idea I started out to work on pretty much demands that other solar systems have been colonized for some centuries, it takes a while to build and launch hundreds of starships, and it might take as much as eighty-ﬁve years travel time to some of the colonies, the date of the story is still further away from the present than any reasonable ability to extrapolate.
-(My experienced-based rule of thumb is that ﬁve hundred years is the absolute maximum.)
+(My experienced-based general rule is that ﬁve hundred years is the absolute maximum.)

 I didn’t want the world to get utterly unrecognizable (though that might make another good story), but clearly I would need a reason why it wasn't unrecognizable.
 I decided to add an event to the background: at or around the time the colony ships are leaving, for some reason or other, the global human culture decides change in general is bad, and begins the Inward Turn (a period like the Enlightenment or Renaissance).
 There will be much refinement but little new development after A.D.
 2300.